At least 35 killed in Egyptian church fire, security sources say | Law-Order

 At least 35 people were killed and 45 injured in a fire inside a church in the Egyptian city of Giza on Sunday, two security sources told Reuters.

-The electrical fire broke out as 5,000 worshippers gathered for mass at the Abu Sifin church in the Imbaba neighborhood, causing a stampede, the sources said.
+An electrical fire broke out as 5,000 worshippers gathered for Mass at the Coptic Abu Sifin church in the Imbaba neighbourhood, the sources said.
+The fire blocked an entrance to the church, causing a stampede, they said, adding that most of those killed were children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)